That Sugar Film: Reception

 American reviews for the film were generally positive.
 According to a review by The New York Times, the "breezy blend of computer imagery, musical numbers, sketches and offbeat field trips" made "the nutrition lessons easy to digest".
 The Hollywood Reporter concluded that "Gameau clearly has good intentions, and generally succeeds in sweetening a potentially bitter subject for easy public consumption."
 However, a Slate review insisted "That Sugar Film is so highly processed, and so laden with chintzy, artificial arguments, that its many weaknesses are hidden from consumers."

 A local Australian review in The Sydney Morning Herald claimed that the film is "not rigorous enough to prove anything at all".
-However, the content of the article seems rather oriented towards ad-hominem attacks which have little to do with the substance of the subject.

 An article from SBS Australia discussing the film's legacy describes it as "One of Australia’s most successful docos".

-The film is recommended as an educational resource by Documentary Australia Foundation, which notes "THAT SUGAR FILM will forever change the way you think about ‘healthy’ food".
+The film was recommended as an educational resource by the Documentary Australia Foundation, which said "THAT SUGAR FILM will forever change the way you think about 'healthy' food".